thebridsk/bridgescorerdocs/docs/content/duplicate/pairsuggestion.md

 </div>

 The list of known players is at the left with checkboxes to the left of the names.
 The input fields are for new players.
-Select and enter a total of eight players.
+Select and/or enter a total of eight players.

 The **Never Pair** tables is obtained by hitting the **Never Pair** button at the bottom of the page.
 Click a cell in the table to prevent the players from being paired.